-AR 450-Modern Language Capstone Course Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 The student will choose a topic incorporating an analysis of historical, literary or cultural factors in the major language area-field experience and interdisciplinary topics are strongly encouraged.
-Upon approval of the faculty adviser, the student will prepare both a research paper and a 20-minute oral presentation.
-This course is only open to first and second class Modern Language majors or minors.
-The ML Capstone project will be written in the student's major foreign language, as appropriate, and it will achieve a language rating of "Advanced- High".
+AR 450-Modern Language Capstone Course Lecture hours: 3 lab hours: 0 credit hours: 3 The student will choose a topic incorporating an analysis of historical, literary or cultural factors in the major language area-field experience and interdisciplinary topics are strongly encouraged.
+Upon approval of the faculty advisor, the student will prepare both a research paper and a 20-minute oral presentation.
+This course is only open to 1st and 2nd Class Modern Language majors or minors.
+The ML Capstone project will be written in the student's major foreign language, as appropriate, and it will achieve a language rating of "advanced-high".
 All relevant documentation will adhere to MLA specifications.
 An accepted ML Honors Thesis could substitute for this course.
-AR 470-Special Topics in Arabic Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 An advanced topics course that will vary to reflect cadet and professorial interest.
+AR 470-Special Topics in Arabic Lecture hours: 3 lab hours: 0 credit hours: 3 An advanced topics course that will vary to reflect cadet and professorial interest.
 This course fosters a close reading of text and discussion of diverse topics from the Arab world to reinforce advanced language and cultural knowledge.
-Prerequisite(s): Two AR 300s.
+Prerequisite(s): two (2) AR 300s.